Apron: Inside flat trim member which is used under the stool at the bottom of the window.

 Outer frame member: The exterior protruding portion of a window frame which has no exterior casing.

-Palladian window: A large, arch-top window flanked by smaller windows on each side.
+Palladian Window: A large, arch-top window flanked by smaller windows on each side.

-Passive solar collector: Any glazed area in the walls or roof of a building pointed to the south to take maximum advantage of the sun’s heat without a mechanical (or active) method or storage or distribution of the heat.
+Passive Solar Collector: Any glazed area in the walls or roof of a building pointed to the south to take maximum advantage of the sun’s heat without a mechanical (or active) method or storage or distribution of the heat.

-Picture frame casing: The use of casing on all four sides of the interior of a window, replacing the stool and apron at the sill.
+Picture Frame Casing: The use of casing on all four sides of the interior of a window, replacing the stool and apron at the sill.
 Also known as full-bound casing.

 Pitch: The pitch of a roof is the degree of the inclination upward from horizontal or flat.
 It may be expressed in degrees or as the ratio of the number of inches it rises in each 12 inches of horizontal span: 4/12 means the roof rises 4″ in every foot of horizontal span.